aburok/aburok.github.io.hexoblog/source/_posts/Setting-correct-culture-in-AJAX-request-to-Umbraco-SurfaceController.md

 public string Password { get; set; }
 ```

-The dictionary items where set in Umbraco backoffice.
+The `MyProject.Form.Password` is an entry in Umbraco dictionary that was translated into couple of languages.

 It worked great with server side validation.
+After form was submitted, whole Umbraco page was send to server.
+Server had full context for a page.
+Proper culture was correctly set based on the Umbraco page context.
+So validation message was displayed in proper language.

 Problem appeared when I've started to use the `RemoteAttribute`.
 This way I was calling server validation method with an AJAX request.
 In this situation, Umbraco could not correctly read the language from the request.

 The method I found in the existing solution was to get current culture from the url and mapping in Umbraco.